In this post, I want to share my thoughts about building confidence in students. How can we help them to overcome the fear of the unknown?

 Five Reasons to Build Confidence in Students:

 Have you ever thought about why some students are afraid of examination despite putting off their reasonable efforts, or why do they hesitate to discuss their instructors’ doubts?

 Well, this happens just because of lower self-confidence.
-When the students possess lower self-confidence, they are afraid of discussing their queries and are worried even after preparing for exams.
+When the students possess lower self-confidence, they are afraid of discussing their queries and are worried even after exams.